 c.
-The good person out of his good treasure brings forth good, and the evil person out of his evil treasure brings forth evil (v.35)
+The good man brings out of his good treasure what is good; and the evil man brings out of his evil treasure what is evil (v.35).

-NOTES: This is a powerful parallel to Matthew 7:17-18: "So every healthy tree bears good fruit, but the diseased tree bears bad fruit.
-A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit."
+NOTES: This is a powerful parallel to Matthew 7:17-18: "So every good tree bears good fruit, but the bad tree bears bad fruit.
+A good tree cannot produce bad fruit, nor can a bad tree produce good fruit."